 Brand relevance is closely related to specialization and niche marketing.
 Because you can’t be relevant to everyone.

-My friend Preston Thompson understood the importance of branding strategies and the need for a niche.
+My old friend Preston Thompson understood the importance of branding strategies and the need for a niche.
 He painstakingly crafted high-end guitars for discerning bluegrass musicians who are looking for a very specific, classic, Martin-like sound.
 It’s only relevant to a very narrow, niche audience.

 But it’s also NOT relevant to most guitar players.
 NOT relevant to pop stars or young, smash-grass musicians.
 Not relevant to classical guitarists.
 Not even relevant to most blue grass guitarists.

 The Thompson Guitar brand IS relevant to the tiny, narrow niche of customers they’re looking for.
 Rather than casting a wide net, and trying to be relevant to a broad range of guitar players, they’re staying esoterically focused.

 The more focused you are, the easier it is to maintain relevance among the prospects who matter most.
 Relevance is not an absolute.
 In fact, it’s a bit of a moving target.

 Blackberry was once a highly relevant brand among young, upwardly mobile, hyper-busy professionals.
 Not anymore.
 Technological advances from Apple and Google wiped the Blackberry off the map.
 Such is life in the world of high tech… if you’re not innovating quickly your brand relevance will fall faster than you can say Alta Vista.

 Relevance in the restaurant business is also ridiculously fleeting.
 Foodies, who are the bread and butter of the trendy restaurant scene, suffer from a severe case of “been there done that” syndrome.
 So when something new comes along, they’re gone and the hottest restaurant of the year gets quickly supplanted by the next great thing.
 The restaurants that thrive in the long run find an audience after the foodies have left the building.